-Passive solar designs use the energy from the sun to heat, cool, and illuminate our buildings.
+Passive solar energy designs use the energy from the sun to heat, cool, and illuminate our buildings.
 Solar energy is a renewable energy resource made from sunlight and nearly all of the renewable energy sources we use today comes directly or indirectly from the sun.
-Solar energy is environmentally friendly, and unlike traditional fossil fuels, solar energy is available just about everywhere on Earth.
+Solar energy is environmentally friendly, and unlike traditional fossil fuels, passive solar energy is available just about everywhere on Earth.
 The heat and light that comes from the sun can be used in many ways to make electricity, to provide heating and cooling for buildings, or to heat water.

 Potentially the sun is our most abundant source of free energy and even if a small portion of this energy were harnessed, it could solve many of our current energy problems.
 One way of harnessing this immense power to reduce the heating and cooling demands of a building is through the use of Passive Solar Energy.